 - There is an RSS feed to allow customers to track when new articles are available

-- Customers can update their preferences, including opt-out
+- Allow customers to update their preferences, including opt-out

 As always, if you have any questions or comments, please do let me know.
 I would be happy to help.